toadlyBroodle/spam-bot-3000/README.md

 - create new 'twit_queries.txt' in job directory to store your job's queries to scrape twitter for
 	- individual queries on seperate lines
 	- <a href="https://dev.twitter.com/rest/public/search">guide to constructing twitter queries</a>
+- create new 'twit_scrape_dump.txt' file to store your job's returned scrape results

 ## twitter usage
 ```